It is Valentine’s Day – a day that reminds and celebrates the richness of love. The day will reinforce one of the following statements about you:

 Is your couple relationship lacking kindness and care for each other?
 Do you want a relationship that is safe, secure and marked by kindness?

 At Watersedge Counselling, Colleen is available to individuals and couples on 0434 337 245 for a FREE 10 minute consultation to discuss your personal situation and how we can help you.
 Duncan is available to individuals and can be contacted on 0434 331 243.
-If you are ready to make an appointment, you can go to out book online now and follow the prompts to make your booking.
+If you are ready to make an appointment, you can go to out book online now.